 My due date is in just a few days.
 Yep, I’m in that very last stage of pregnancy, when there’s not much you can do other than watch your body swell to unbelievable proportions and reminisce of the days when you could get up without grunting.

 I’ve been busy getting ready for number three to join our family.
 If you’re also pregnant right now, be it with your fifth or your first, handling these last few weeks can be no picnic.
 (I know you know.)

 Here are my tips for making the most of the time before your newborn enters the world.

 1. Smile and wave.

-A common piece of advice given by everyone from your mother to a total stranger is, “Enjoy sleeping now because you won’t for a long time once the baby’s here.”
+You know the common advice given right now, by everyone from your mother to a total stranger: “Enjoy sleeping now because you won’t for a long time once the baby’s here.”
 Anyone who’s been pregnant in the past five years knows this is a moot suggestion because you haven’t been sleeping for at least six weeks.

 Your body aches, heartburn is horrific, and you can’t seem to escape the heat.
 There’s no way to enjoy sleep if you’re not getting any anyway.

 People also love commenting on how huge you are.
-“Are you sure you’re not due today?” — I hear that from strangers at least daily.
-I’m 5’2, plus I’m short-waisted — I go nowhere but out when I’m pregnant.
+“Are you sure you’re not due today?”—I hear that from total strangers at least daily right now.
+I’m 5’2, plus I’m short-waisted: I go nowhere but out when I’m pregnant.

 It’s beyond me why people find it appropriate to say things like this, but they do, and they usually mean well.
-All the belly rubs, the unsolicited advice, and the well wishes are almost always said with good intentions.
+All the belly rubs, the unsolicited advice, and the well wishes are usually meant with good intentions.